Dr. Britta Westner, neuroscientist

 • Here, I share my scientific endeavours and their results.

-• I am a postdoctoral fellow at the Donders Institute in Nijmegen, The Netherlands.
+• I am a teaching fellow and researcher at the Donders Institute in Nijmegen, The Netherlands.

 • My background is in vision neuroscience, now I am researching language production and memory.